-The current strategy is:
+The current strategy in percentage terms is:

-The investment strategy and return expectations set out above equate to an overall best estimate average expected return of 3.03% per annum in excess of CPI inflation as at 31 March 2019.
+The Investment Strategy and return expectations set out above equate to an overall best estimate average expected return of 3.03% per annum in excess of CPI inflation as at 31 March 2019.
 For the purposes of setting funding strategy however, the Administering Authority believes that it is appropriate to take a margin for prudence on these return expectations.